Thomas Cook (India) Ltd.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS ORCOURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS OF THE COMPANY AND ITS OPERATIONSIN FUTURE

-There were no significant regulators or courts or tribunals impacting the going concern status of the Company and itsoperations in future.
+There were no significant and material orders passed by the regulatorsor courts or tribunals impacting the going concern status of the Company and itsoperations in future.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 The particulars of Loans Guarantees and Investments are given in theCorporate Governance Report which forms part of the Annual Report.